Data Collection, Analysis & Reporting

 Quantitative Data Analysis

 Web Based Data Collection

 All individuals, including people with disabilities, should have access to the full range of services offered by the public workforce system.
 For this project, IMPAQ assessed the accessibility of American Job Centers (AJCs) for people with disabilities and identified areas for improvement.
 Rather than focusing on legal compliance, our evaluation focused on participants’ experience of and ability to use, all aspects of service delivery.
 We measured accessibility overall and measured physical, programmatic, and communications accessibility.
-We are also investigating how workforce employment networks (EN) accepting Ticket-to-Work (TTW) holders operate and how they compare with other types of ENs.
+We also investigated how workforce employment networks (EN) accepting Ticket-to-Work (TTW) holders operate and how they compare with other types of ENs.

-The core project team includes senior level experts with technical expertise in measure development and data analysis and content expertise in disability and accessibility research.
+The core project team included senior level experts with technical expertise in measure development and data analysis and content expertise in disability and accessibility research.
 We partnered with the Burton Blatt Institute for Disability Studies at Syracuse University and Universal Designer and Consultants to develop a rigorous measure of accessibility.
 In addition, we mobilized a broad array of qualitative site visit researchers to conduct 100 rigorous site visits within a short period of time.

-U.S. Department of Labor.
+US Department of Labor.
 (2016).
 Evaluating the Accessibility of American Job Centers for People with Disabilities: Final Report.
 Washington, DC: Chamberlain, A., Kracker Selzer, A., Magill, K., Matite, M., Poe-Yamagata, E. & Toms Barker, L.